unahouExosite/docs/exositeready/gwe/getting_started.md

 # Summary

-The steps in this section were designed to get you moving as quickly as possible with Gateway Engine and Exosite.
+The steps in this section were designed to get you moving as quickly as possible with GWE and Exosite.
 If you have questions, concerns or suggestions on how to make this documentation better, please contact gwesupport@exosite.com with a detailed message.